hasantahir/hasantahir.github.io/README.md

-First try of creating a personal website.
-The template was originaally forked from [svmiller.github.io](http://svmiller.github.io).
+The template of this website was originally forked from [svmiller.github.io](http://svmiller.github.io).

 Steve's Notes on the content of the website
 ===========================================